Yangchann/CS331-AdvancedComputerVision/README.md

 - **Final Project**: Personal Protective Equipment Detection

 ## Try it
-We have provided a Streamlit demo, which is located in the `demo` folder.
+We have provided a Streamlit demo (use YOLOv5), which is located in the `demo` folder.
 ### Install the requirements
 ```
 cd demo